 Our analysis suggests that adverse economic conditions associated with the current global economic crisis are likely to have ominous consequences for citizen support for key elements of democracy in Latin America and the Caribbean.
-While Davies's "sudden downturn/revolution connection" is far from a certainty, declines in consolidation and movements in the direction of illiberal democracy (Diamond 1999) are likely in countries in democracy as the best form of government.
+While Davies's "sudden downturn/revolution connection" is far from a certainty, declines in consolidation and movements in the direction of illiberal democracy (Diamond 1999) are likely in countries in which the crisis strikes the hardest.
+In those countries, if the economic crisis is not managed well, it may result in growing numbers of discontented individuals who lack trust in elections and representation and who express low support for electoral democracy as the best form of government.
 This combination, depending on the duration and severity of the crisis may well create a fertile ground for growing support for non-democratic choices and, as Davies long ago suggested, for political unrest.